 Of course, this was rife for exploitation.
 SEO agencies simply bought other domains and linked to their client websites.
 The Google algorithm had to be upgraded to detect these “cheat links.”

 In short, off-page SEO relates to a series of signals Google gets about the overall digital presence of your company.
-These signals help Google particularly when it comes to ranking your pages and articles at the top of search results above all other competitors.
+These signals help Google, particularly when ranking your pages and articles at the top of search results above all other competitors.

 The most common off-page SEO signals include: